 Why a Transmission?

+Here’s why.
 To lower the amps you need for a given speed, and possibly reduce the size of the motor needed to accomplish the job

 This seems to be a perennial question that never goes away.
-When the Tesla EV car company was designing their first roadster prototype, it started it’s development as a single motor with a conventional 2-speed transmission.
+When the Tesla EV car company was designing their first roadster prototype, it started it’s development as a single motor with a conventional 2-speed automatic transmission.
 Halfway through the design process they changed the layout to a larger motor with no transmission, because a breakthrough in high-efficiency IGBT’s meant that their controllers could now flow more amps without overheating.

 An IGBT is an “Insulated-Gate Bipolar Transistor”.
 It performs the same function as the FET/Field Effect Transistors in electric bike controllers.
 Transistors were named for “transfer” and “resistor”.
-It is a variable resistor, and as a variable electro-magnetic field is applied to the bridge material (like a capacitor), that substance becomes more conductive, allowing current to pass.
+It is a variable resistor, and as you begin to apply a variable electro-magnetic field to the bridge material (like a capacitor), that substance becomes more conductive, allowing current to pass.
 FET’s and IGBT’s can be used in a variety of ways in electronic circuits, and here they are used as an on/off switch to send current to the coil-phases in the motor.
 FET’s are preferred in smaller devices and lower voltages and currents (along with very high switching cycles).
 There is some overlaps where one would be preferred over the other, but IGBT’s are for higher currents, higher voltages, and lower switching frequencies (click here for more babble like this).
 Be aware, I don’t really understand this, and I probably explained some of it wrong.

 I am fortunate to have been able to discuss EV systems with Luke Workman (called “Live For Physics” on the web), and when he was a battery engineer for Zero electric motorcycles, he persuaded me that leaning towards lower volts and higher amps to arrive at a given power level is a viable option with distinct benefits.
-As an example, the current Zero motorcycles use 104V nominal (28S), and over 400A peaks.
+As an example, the current Zero motorcycles use only 104V nominal (28S), and over 400A peaks.
 The Tesla Roadster uses about 375V and puts out over 900A, so they use a similar V/A ratio.

 The “now defunct” Alta motorcycle company went the other direction.
-They used a ratio of high-volts to low-amps, with 350V nominal.
+They used a ratio of high-volts to low-amps, with a 350V nominal battery.
 “In theory”, you can get the same power either way, and as long as the “volts-times-amps” equals the same number of kilowatts, the results should be similar.
 Alta felt that there was a small benefit to their range and charging-speed due to the limited selection of available cells at the time, and also their lack of a battery cooling system.
 Tesla has a battery pack cooling system, and Zero uses the newest high-amp cells that don’t generate much heat in the first place.

 I mention all these things because amps and “amp heat” are the main reasons mentioned in the past as to why someone would use a transmission on an electric motor.
 One example of using a transmission is Jack Knopf’s 1964 Chevelle (click here).
 Believe it or not, the EV drag-race governing body (NEDRA) has an EV class that is limited to using only 72V (among other classes).
-Back in 2006, Jack noticed that the times were slower than he expected, and wondered if he could capture a trophy.
+Back in 2006, Jack noticed that the times he saw posted were slower than he expected, and wondered if he could capture a trophy.
 He found an old Chevelle, and stripped as much weight off of it as he could.
 It already came with a Powerglide 2-speed automatic transmission, which was part of the reason he chose this particular car.

 When using 72V and roughly 4,000-Amps (equaling 192-kW) his best 1/8th mile time is 13 seconds to reach 50-MPH.
-That may not sound very impressive, but the Chevelle weighed 3,600-lbs, and he was limited to 72V!
+That may not sound very impressive, but that Chevelle weighs 3,600-lbs, and he was limited to 72V!
 He credited the transmission with a major portion of the improved performance in this limited class.
 For years I have pondered a 2-speed transmission to provide a dual off-road/street range for a dual-purpose electric motorcycle, and I still think it may have some merit, by using a compact and strong 2-speed planetary gear-set, like the transmission for the Ford Model-T.

 The Denzel Rush